Saint Catherine Monastery’s Library Conservation project

 The Sinai manuscripts are well preserved, but the collection has sustained damage and requires improved storage in individual conservation boxes to prevent further deterioration.

-In 2015, the Foundation board has accepted a donation of Sfr.30,000 in favor of the “Association Suisse des Amis de la Fondation Sainte-Catherine”, specifying that this amount was for the Library Conservation Project, thereby helping to preserve the memory of history and promoting the transmission of knowledge.
+In 2015, the Foundation board accepted a donation of Sfr.30,000 in favor of the “Association Suisse des Amis de la Fondation Sainte-Catherine”, specifying that this amount was for the Library Conservation Project, thereby helping to preserve the memory of history and promoting the transmission of knowledge.

 The team in charge has developed a unique stainless-steel box for Saint Catherine’s.
 It will be durable, non-damaging to the books and able to withstand the dry Sinai climate.